JoujonikiAsa2/Book-Shop/README.md

 4. Revenue Tracking
    - Aggregates total revenue from all orders.
 5. Validation
-   - Strong validation for request bodies using Zod and Mongoose
+   - Strong validation for request bodies using Mongoose

 ## Technologies